Customizing the macOS menu bar in SwiftUI

 Menu command enabled by code

-Since the focus effect is not needed in this case, since the window becomes focused, we can add a .focusEffectDisabled() modifier to the view to hide the blue square:
+Since the blue focus effect is not needed in this case, we can use .focusEffectDisabled() to hide it:

 Menu command enabled by code, without focus effect

-We can now tap the menu button or use the keyboard shortcut to trigger the action for the selected window:
+We can now tap the menu item or use its keyboard shortcut to set a message for the focused view:

 A reply being shown in a single window